Worldwide travel insurance

 • Baggage cover if your luggage is stolen, accidentally damaged or lost.
 You’ll normally also get cover for personal possessions and a set amount of cash.

-There are also a couple of add-ons you may be able to bolt on to your cover.
+There are also a range of add-ons you may be able to bolt on to your cover.
 These normally include:

 What doesn't worldwide travel insurance cover?